-That was the new Denver Fastrack trains coming and going from the Denver International Airport.
-Chris Parker then called, said he had landed and would be out in front of the arrival area.
-We left eight minutes later and drove to the airport's arrival level but no Chris so we made a second pass and he was standing there so I pulled up.
-Robin went to the back seat and I helped Chris put his bag in the car.
-We left the airport and took the Toll Road to Interstate 25 on the way to Wyoming.
-We stopped at a Colorado Rest Area before driving by the Terry Bison Ranch and showed it to Chris from the freeway.
-We then stopped in Cheyenne and showed Chris the Merci Car then took him to Holiday Park to see the Union Pacific Big Boy.
-The three of us had lunch at Arby's before leaving Cheyenne and started the drive to Douglas then stopped at a rest area near Glenco before driving the rest of the way to Douglas and our only stop of the day.
+We saw a number of inbound and outbound train then received the call and drove to the airport, circling twice and finding him at the arrival level.
+Once he and his luggage were on board, we took the Toll Road to Interstate 25 on the way to Wyoming and showed Chris the Terry Bison Ranch from the freeway.
+We then stopped in Cheyenne so Chris could see the Merci Car and Holliday Park to see the Union Pacific Big Boy there, which we had seen four days ago.
+The three of us had lunch at Arby's before leaving Cheyenne and started the drive to Douglas then stopped at a rest area near Glenco before driving the rest of the way to our only stop of the day.

 The visit to the museum and the vehicles are free of charge, to the Museum a small shop attached.
 Parking and a picnic area are located right outside the building.
 Some railroad cars are open during the opening times of the museum and can be visited from the inside.